 However, the longer the economy and the market inch along, the louder the "permabears" will shout and eventually they will be right.
 There is always some reason, risk, or headline for why it isn't a good time to invest.
-We warn readers before following their advice because: 1. they have no idea when the next downturn will be, 2. if you had followed their advice thus far, it would take a huge decline in asset values to make up for the missed gains, and 3. this can continue to be the case for some time.

 We take a generally optimistic view and believe businesses will do well over time and stocks will do well in-kind since their future is tied together.
 Periodic setbacks will occur but investors in the U.S. have the wind at their back in a game that is stacked in their favor.
 It can be an expensive mistake to try to dance in and out of the market based upon how the wind is blowing each day or the predictions of "experts."